ZelaaPayAE (ZPAE) Price Hits $0.0000 on Top Exchanges

-ZelaaPayAE (ZPAE) traded down 12% against the dollar during the 24-hour period ending at 10:00 AM E.T. on May 28th.
-Over the last seven days, ZelaaPayAE has traded down 4% against the dollar.
-One ZelaaPayAE coin can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-ZelaaPayAE has a market cap of $3,261.41 and approximately $416.00 worth of ZelaaPayAE was traded on exchanges in the last day.
+ZelaaPayAE (ZPAE) traded down 1.5% against the dollar during the 1-day period ending at 23:00 PM Eastern on May 28th.
+One ZelaaPayAE coin can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+During the last seven days, ZelaaPayAE has traded 0% lower against the dollar.
+ZelaaPayAE has a market cap of $3,227.04 and $519.00 worth of ZelaaPayAE was traded on exchanges in the last day.

 - BitCanna (BCNA) traded up 0.2% against the dollar and now trades at $0.0197 or 0.00000067 BTC.